 There is a lack of critical thinking these days.
 People parrot party lines and cling to whatever media reinforces their chosen viewpoint.
 They usually say they came to those positions after swallowing some “red pill.”
 But Alan Benson taught us not to swallow anything whole.

 The challenge he gave us is how to respond when faced with information that is different from our preconceived beliefs.
 Do we ignore it?
 Or do we weigh the evidence and draw our own conclusions?
 And can we defend our positions when questioned?

 Public schools have been accused of indoctrination, usually by those who want students indoctrinated in their chosen beliefs.
 Alan Benson attacked efforts to pass propaganda as history.
 He held up for ridicule Civics for Americans, a textbook he said was “mealy mouthed pablum” as he pointed out long debunked myths, omissions of the more difficult parts of American history, overlooked contributions by women and minorities, and just plain useless information.
 In a section about counterfeiting, it cautioned unhelpfully, “Good money is good, and bad money is bad.”

 Developing critical thinking inoculates you from demagogues on all sides of the political spectrum.
-But if we tend to thump Trump and the right these days, it’s because they’re the ones in charge — and doing a terrible job.
+But if we tend to thump Trump and the right these days, it’s because they’re the ones in charge right now — and doing a terrible job.
 If you disagree with me, follow Alan Benson’s lessons by doing your own research (but don’t stick solely to your usual partisan media and Facebook memes) and deciding for yourself.